adonisjs/v6-docs/content/docs/concepts/tooling_config.md

+---
+summary: Learn about the tooling configuration presets used by AdonisJS for TypeScript, Prettier, and ESLint.
+---

 # Tooling config

 AdonisJS relies heavily on TypeScript, Prettier, and ESLint to have consistency in code, check for errors at build time, and more importantly, have a joyful development experience.